SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-31-coronavirus-mutation-vs-vaccine.md

 viruses mutate especially fast &ndash; this is why you need a new flu vaccine every year.

 Most of the mutations seen in SARS-CoV-2 are of no particular import.
 Mutations are more or less random, after all.
-Even unimptant mutations can be used as barcodes, to tell us exactly which variant from which part of the world has infected a patient.
+Even unimportant mutations can be used as barcodes, to tell us exactly which variant from which part of the world has infected a patient.
 But we care mostly about mutations in the gene for the spike protein that SARS-CoV-2 uses to bind to the ACE2 receptor in human epithelial tissue.
 That's the key protein to which the